chrystal-lyu/im-chrystal/content/project/kala-search-website/index.md

 ## Overview
 ![Kala Search Official Website Home Page](./kala-search-website-home.png " ")

 This official website is built for [Kala Search](https://kalasearch.cn/) to showcase their service.
-Kala Search is a SaaS that offers **in-app search engine**.
-Without spending extra time in developing their own search engine, clients can simply set up their search feature within minutes with the help of Kala Search API and SDK.
+Kala Search offers powerful, fast, easy to use and deploy **in-app search engine**.
+Without spending extra time in developing their own search engine, users can simply set up their search feature within minutes with the help of Kala Search API and SDK.

 ## Main Features
 - Compose documentaion post in [mdx](https://mdxjs.com/)